Books by Donna Fletcher Crow:

 Elizabeth and Richard are exploring Jane Austen's London, but their murderous opponent is all-too contemporary.

-English professors Elizabeth and Richard celebrate twenty years of marriage with their dream vacation: visiting Jane Austen's homes.
-But not even the overpowering personality of their Oxford guide nor the careful attentions of their new friends can ward off lurking alarms.
-When a box of old documents is donated to the Jane Austen Centre in Bath Richard helps sort through it.
-Later that night he finds the Centre's director bleeding on her office floor.
-Could the letter that has gone missing lead to new revelations about Jane's unfinished manuscript The Watsons?
+English professors Elizabeth and Richard are celebrating twenty years of marriage with their dream vacation in England visiting Jane Austen's homes.
+But not even the overpowering personality of their Oxford guide or the careful attentions of their new friends can keep the tour free from lurking alarms.
+A box of old documents is donated to the Jane Austen Centre in Bath and Richard volunteers to help sort through it.
+But when he finds the Centre's director bleeding on her office floor he must ask, will the valuable letter that has gone missing lead them to new revelations about Jane Austen's unfinished manuscript The Watsons or into deeper danger?

-Join Elizabeth and Richard on their tour: Visit all the sites so redolent of Jane Austen and her characters in the beautiful city of Bath; stay in the Chawton House Library to visit the charming cottage where Jane's writing flowered and the nearby Steventon church where her father was rector; stand by her grave in Winchester Cathedral; and enjoy your time at the lovely country estate of Godmersham.
+Encounter Jane Austen alongside Elizabeth and Richard on their tour: Visit all the sites so redolent of Austen and her characters in the beautiful city of Bath.
+Stay in the Chawton House Library and visit the charming Chawton cottage where Jane's writing flowered, and the nearby Steventon church where her father was rector and her own faith was formed.
+Stand by her grave in Winchester Cathedral and enjoy your time at the lovely country estate of Godmersham.
 But don't let your guard down.
 Evil lurks even in the genteel world of Jane Austen.

 The Shadow of Reality is based on a murder weekend my husband and I attended in the Hudson River Valley in New York and uses my love of the work of Dorothy L. Sayers as a background: